meowster404/smart-mood-player/workflow.md

 The `EnhancedIntentDetector` uses multiple strategies:

 **Regex Patterns**:
-- Song patterns: `"play X by Y"`, `"find song X"`
+- Song patterns: `"play X by Y"`, `"find song X"`, `"I want to listen to X by Y"`
-- Artist patterns: `"songs by X"`, `"music from X"`
+- Artist patterns: `"songs by X"`, `"music from X"`, `"show me tracks by X"`
-- Mood patterns: `"I'm feeling X"`, `"I want X music"`
+- Activity patterns: `"music for X"`, `"songs for X"`, `"playlist for X"`
-- Activity patterns: `"music for X"`, `"songs for X"`
+- Chat patterns: `"hello"`, `"how are you"`, `"what can you do"`

-**Keyword Matching**:
+**Keyword Analysis**:
-- Mood keywords: happy, sad, energetic, calm, etc.
+- **Activity keywords**: studying, workout, party, work, gaming, exercise, focus, concentrate
-- Activity keywords: studying, workout, party, etc.
+- **Genre keywords**: rock, pop, jazz, classical, electronic, hip-hop, metal, indie
-- Genre keywords: rock, pop, jazz, etc.
+- **Contextual keywords**: want to, need to, looking for, find me, play me

 **Context Awareness**:
-- Maintains conversation context
+- Maintains conversation context across multiple messages
-- Remembers previous intents
+- Remembers previous intents for follow-up queries
-- Handles follow-up queries
+- Handles conversational flow and multi-turn interactions

 ### 3. Processing Logic